Open the Bottle

 Michel Genet BB Spirit Brut

-The signature of Michel Genet, this Blanc de Blancs Grand Cru Brut is the Genet family’s flagship.
+The signature of Michel Genet, this Blanc de Blancs Grand Cru Brut is the family’s flagship expression of Chardonnay.
+Polished and expressive with delicate ripeness, it delivers classic finesse and exceptional value in every pour.

 The Latest from Pops